Where to go, what are the best cities to visit in Croatia?

 This second-largest city of Croatia is famous for its Roman architecture and orange rooftops, creating a gorgeous and picturesque contrast against the sparkling turquoise sea and imperial coastal mountains.

-Split has become one of the most beautiful places to visit in Croatia due to its tropical weather, abundance of sunshine, and stunning panoramas.
+Split has become one of the most beautiful places to visit in Croatia due to its tropical weather, an abundance of sunshine, and stunning panoramas.
 This bustling city is one of the prime transportation hubs on Adriatic Island.